Taiwan military says it has right to counter attack amid China threats

 China this month held rare large-scale drills near Taiwan, which Taipei called serious provocation.
 China said the exercise was a necessity to protect its sovereignty.

-Reporting by Yimou Lee; Additional reporting by Ben Blanchard, and Gabriel Crossly in Beijing; Editing by Robert Birsel and Clarence Fernandez
+Reporting by Yimou Lee; Additional reporting by Ben Blanchard, and Gabriel Crossly in Beijing; Editing by Robert Birsel, Clarence Fernandez and Gareth Jones

 Our Standards: The Thomson Reuters Trust Principles.